Major: Human Services

 “With my knowledge, background and the skills set I was learning, I was proving to myself that I could overcome any barrier in my way that would prevent me from completing my state credentials,” she said.
 “Through the great professors in the Human Services program—Jason, Andrea Polites and Julie Trytek, as well as program advisor Kelly Lidinsky—and the networking opportunities to meet and grow with fellow classmates, I was enjoying all of my experiences at COD.”

 To help pay for the rest of her classes, Hankes received multiple scholarships through the COD Foundation.
-This allowed her to focus on her education and work as a recovery coach with Serenity House, ROSC and the Kane County Drug Court.
-She is also a student intern with Leyden Family and Mental Health and a speaker through the Center for Effective Public Policy, working on change elements for social justice.
-Recently she served as a member of the Illinois Supreme Court Pretrial Implementation Task Force for the Pretrial Fairness Act (PFA).
+This allowed her to focus on her education and work as a recovery coach with ROSC, Serenity House and the Kane County Drug Court.
+She continues to work with the latter two and with Naomi’s House, supporting trafficked women and those in recovery.

 In graduating with honors and earning her Associate in Applied Science, Hankes was named one of the College’s two outstanding graduates.
-She is transferring to Aurora University for her bachelor’s and master’s degrees in social work.
+She transferred to Aurora University for her bachelor’s and master’s degrees in social work, and she has obtained her CADC and CRSS Illinois credentials.

 While she has lived enough for two lifetimes, Hankes wants to share her experience and knowledge while helping others.
 She is thankful that COD provided a path away from her own internal stigmatization.